GunduSriBhanu/data690_fall2022/assignment_05/README.md

 * In the sixth notebook **Pandas DataFrame**, learned about the creation of dataframes, slicing and modifying, dropping columns, performing statastical operations.
 * In the seventh notebook **Data Cleaning**, learned about the process of data cleaning by applying numpy, pandas libraries to find missing values, duplicate values,       outliers detection, InterQuartile range.
 * In the eigth notebook **Recap**, learned about the importance of python 3 (high level language), collections, tuples and lists operations with the built in functions,   process of raising exceptions and solving the exceptions using "try and except", performing boolean operations.

+Overall, these files will contain all the necessary operations to perform data analysis for data science projects.